 Allow the oxygen bleach/water solution to remain on the area for at least 30 minutes.
 Blot the stained area with a dry white cloth or paper towel.
 Allow to air dry.
 Repeat as often as needed until stain is removed.

-If the upholstery is silk or heavily embroidered, contact a professional to handle the cleaning.
+If the upholstery is silk or heavily embroidered, contact a professional to handle the cleaning especially if you need more stain removal tips.